-\item \textbf{Simpson Index:} Simpson’s Diversity Index is a statistic to measure the diversity of species in a community.
-In a population with $N$ many entities if there are $R$ communities and $n_i$ denotes the number of entities belonging to the ith community then the Simpson Index is defined as $\frac{\sum_{i=1}^R{n_i(n_i-1)}}{N(N-1)}$ which can be interpreted as if two entities are randomly selected from the population then the probability of two entities coming from the same community gives the Simpson Index. \end{itemize} All these indices interpret smaller values (close to 0) as a highly negative association and those near one to be highly positive. \\ Recently a new measure of similarity named $(\hat{\alpha})$ was discovered by \href{https://www.science.org/doi/10.1126/sciadv.abj9204}{Mainali, Slud, Singer, and Fagan}.
-They claimed that the three above-mentioned metrics and numerous related measures suffer from major Statistical flaws that not only bias the interpretation but completely invalidate them.
-There they provided an affinity model depending on some unknown parameters (probabilities) $p_1$ and $p_2$ based on which the proposed theoretical measure $\alpha = log (\frac{p_1}{1-p_1}/\frac{p_2}{1-p_2})$ and the MLE estimation of $\alpha$ is their proposed similarity index.
-There the following two propositions were derived. \begin{itemize} \item \textbf{Proposition 1:} \textit{ (null hypothesis distribution).
-If the numbers $m_A$, $m_B$, and $N$ are fixed and the $m_A$ balls colored A are placed in boxes (with at most one ball to a box) in any way whatever, and, given the placement of the A-colored balls, the $m_B$ balls colored B are placed equiprobably in the N boxes, then the probability distribution of the count X of boxes containing balls of both colors is hypergeometric $(N, m_A, m_B)$}
+\item \textbf{Simpson's Index:} Simpson’s Diversity Index is a statistic to measure the diversity of species in a community (Simpson, 1949).
+In a population with $N$ entities if there are $R$ communities and $n_i$ denotes the number of entities belonging to the i-th community, then the Simpson's Index is defined as $\frac{\sum\limits_{i=1}^R{n_i(n_i-1)}}{N(N-1)}$.
+This can be interpreted as the probability of two entities coming from the same community when the entities are randomly selected from the population. \end{itemize} All these indices interpret smaller values (closer to 0) as a highly negative association and a value near one as a highly positive one.
+More recently, a new measure of similarity $(\hat{\alpha})$ has been proposed in Mainali et al. (2022).
+These authors claim that the three popularly used metrics defined above (and numerous other related measures) suffer from major statistical flaws which consequently introduce bias.
+They provide an affinity model based on some unknown parameters (probabilities) $p_1$ and $p_2$, and propose a theoretical measure $\alpha = log \left(\frac{p_1}{1-p_1}/\frac{p_2}{1-p_2}\right)$, and the MLE of $\alpha$ is their proposed similarity index.
+We reproduce the following propositions from Mainali et al. (2022) for a better understanding of their proposed measure. \begin{itemize} \item \textbf{Proposition 1:} \textit{ (Null hypothesis distribution) If the numbers $m_A$, $m_B$, and $N$ are fixed, and $m_A$ balls colored $A$ are placed in boxes (with at most one ball to a box) in any way whatever and given the placement of the $A$-colored balls, the $m_B$ balls colored $B$ are placed equiprobably in the $N$ boxes, then the probability distribution of $X$, the count of boxes containing balls of both colors is hypergeometric $(N, m_A, m_B)$}.